eembc/audiomark/platform/cmsis/README.md

 ```

 If not already installed, download **Arm Compiler 6.18** or later and report the tool path in : `<your_cmsis_tool_path>/cmsis-toolbox-linux64/etc/AC6.6.18.0.cmake`
+Support for other toolchains like CLANG, GCC or IAR will be added later.

 ```makefile
  ############### EDIT BELOW ###############